alshaikh-exe/night-seven-cafe/README.md

 Thank you for playing & supporting me!

-*Special thanks to*: *[Husain Folath](https://github.com/husain-folath)* for invaluable help debugging logic errors, offering constant encouragement, and believing in the vision from start to finish!
+*Special thanks to: **[Husain Folath]** (https://github.com/husain-folath) for invaluable help debugging logic errors, offering constant encouragement, and believing in the vision from start to finish!*

 ## Attributions 🎥